CraigStuntz/CraigStuntz.github.io/posts/2020-03-09-equality-is-hard.markdown

 ## Credits

+Thank you to Paul Blasucci, Jeremy Loy, Bud Marrical, Michael Perry, Skyler Tweedie, and Thomas Wheeler for reading drafts of this article and giving me feedback.

+### References

 This post was inspired by Barry Mazur's wonderful math paper, "[When is one thing equal to some other thing?](http://people.math.harvard.edu/~mazur/preprints/when_is_one.pdf)" which uses category theory to answer the question for math.

-Thank you to Paul Blasucci, Jeremy Loy, Bud Marrical, Michael Perry, Skyler Tweedie, and Thomas Wheeler for reading drafts of this article and giving me feedback.

 Thanks to Tommy Hall, who drew my attention to [this 1993 paper](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.23.9999), which, discusses many of the issues covered in this post and proposes a solution for Common Lisp.